'Encouraging our children to be confident and independent Readers and Writers!'

 Once children have completed the Read Write Inc. programme, they move onto Language and Literacy which aims to further develop their comprehension skills to a much deeper level.

 To find out more, please visit the Ruth Miskin Training website at: http://www.ruthmiskin.com/en/parents/

-This year, I am pleased to announce that all children will be bringing home a RWI book to practice the sounds they are currently learning in their RWI lessons.
+Children will be bringing home a RWI book to practice the sounds they are currently learning in their RWI lessons.
 Please use this Help Sheet to find out which sounds your child needs to focus on that corresponds with the colour book they bring home.

 Phonics Screening Check

 All children in Year 1 must take the check in June as requested by the Department for Education.
 The check involves children reading 40 words which are a combination of real and nonsense words.
 The check aims to assess children's knowledge of sounds and their representation as letters.

 Children in Year 2 should also take the check if they:

 - Did not take it in Year 1

 - Took the check in Year but did not meet the expected standard

 At Ridgeway, children follow the phonics scheme Read, Write Inc. and we feel this equips children with the necessary skills to be able to successfully take this check.
 Children will carry out the Phonics Screening Check with Mrs Stamp in a quiet room.
 Children are familiar with the format of the check as their progress in reading is assessed at the end of every half term and we will feel this helps children to feel as confident as possible when taking the official check.
 Please click here for a sample on phonics screening.